A pair-based approximation for simplicial contagion: Mean-field SIS models

-The next step is to calculate the probability that a generic triplet of nodes is in state $(A,B,C)$, namely $\av{ABC}$, as a function of $\av{ABC^\wedge}$ and $\av{ABC^\Delta}$.
-To this aim, let us consider the global clustering coefficient $\phi \in [0,1]$, representing the fraction of closed triangles over all triplets in the structure, and calculate it in a statistical meaning as
+The final step is to calculate the probability that a generic triplet of nodes is in state $(A,B,C)$, namely $\av{ABC}$, as a function of $\av{ABC^\wedge}$ and $\av{ABC^\Delta}$.
+To this aim, we consider the global clustering coefficient $\phi \in [0,1]$, representing the fraction of closed triangles over all triplets in the structure, that we can calculate in a statistical meaning as

-where $N$ is the number of nodes, $k$ is the average number of links (i.e., 1-simplices) per node, and $\mathbb{E}(\mathcal{T})$ represents the expected number of triangles, which depends on the structure considered.
+where $N$ is the number of nodes, $k$ is the average number of links, and $\mathbb{E}(\mathcal{T})$ represents the expected number of triangles, which depends on the structure considered.
 At this point, we can calculate $\av{ABC}$ as \cite{keeling1999effects,kiss2017mathematics}: